Welcome to the Better Archway Forum Web Site

 Vorley Road Development

-LB Islington was planning to build three blocks of housing on the Vorley Road bus stand and site of the old Neighbourhood Office, half as social housing and half for private sale.
+LB Islington has given itself permission to build three blocks of housing on the Vorley Road bus stand and site of the old Neighbourhood Office, half as social housing and half for private sale.

 Small flats planned for sale are not what those who can afford to buy are seeking and there is already an oversupply of them in Archway which remain unsold.
-But it would be possible to provide all the proposed social housing (with disabled access) and recoup the cost in rentals over just 12 years, along with the separately financed GP practice and new library.
+Building four-storey street facing housing it would be possible to provide all the proposed social housing (with disabled access) and recoup the cost in rentals over just 12 years, along with the separately financed GP practice and new library.

 Arts Centre Proposal

-After time spent finding organisations to back it and producing the worked up plans, there is now a planning application to turn the old Methodist Hall/Cinema into a community arts centre.
+After initial support from LB Islington, in 2025 they refused the planning application to convert the old Methodist Hall/Cinema into a community arts centre.

 The Road Layout